-The speakers at Care for Sound were Per Thorgaard, Töres Theorell, Kerstin Persson-Waye, Johannes Van den Berg, Patrik Grahn and Maria Quinn.
-You can now watch all the presentations and interviews with the speakers at the YouTube channel.
-There is also proceedings available in pdf format.
+The speakers at Care for Sound were Per Thorgaard, Töres Theorell, Kerstin Persson-Waye, Johannes Van den Berg, Patrik Grahn, and Maria Quinn.
+You can now watch all the presentations and interviews with the speakers on the YouTube channel.
+There are also proceedings available in pdf format.
 For this and more info go to www.careforsound.com

-“The sound environments in intensive care are unacceptable and are in many cases unnecessary loud,” says Kerstin Persson-Waye, Professor of Occupational and Environmental Medicine at Gothenburg University, Sweden.
-Plenty of the most annoying sounds in healthcare are mundane, like alarms, telephones, doors and voices – sound levels which it is possible to lower with the right space planning.
-Comfortable acoustic environments help us focus, make us calm and less error prone, which all are very important in healthcare.
-See the Interview with Kerstin here
+“The sound environments in intensive care are unacceptable and in many cases unnecessary loud,” says Kerstin Persson-Waye, Professor of Occupational and Environmental Medicine at Gothenburg University, Sweden.
+Plenty of the most annoying sounds in healthcare are mundane.
+Such as alarms, telephones, doors, and voices – sound levels that it is possible to lower with the right space planning.
+Comfortable acoustic environments help us focus, make us calm, and are less error-prone.
+All are very important when working in healthcare.